-In general, the Group continuously performs analyses and assessments for all credit risk exposure, aimed at classifying exposures, where considered necessary, among the problematic credit risk categories.
+In general, analyses and assessments are carried out for all credit risk exposure, aimed at classifying exposures, where considered necessary, among the problematic credit risk categories.

-The paragraphs below provide a brief overview on the management and mitigation of credit risk, as specifically implemented with respect to the different types of business dealings of the Group.
+The paragraphs below provide a brief overview on the management and mitigation of credit risk, as specifically implemented with respect to the different types of business dealings.

 a.
-Factoring: Banca Sistema Group policy mainly entails acquiring corporate receivables owed by central authorities, territorial entities and in general by the Public Administration, directly taking on the credit risk with respect to the end debtor.
+Factoring: Banca Sistema policy mainly entails acquiring corporate receivables owed by central authorities, territorial entities and in general by the Public Administration, by non-recourse factoring, directly taking on the credit risk with respect to the end debtor.
 Credit risk is generated as a direct consequence of the acquisition of credit on a definitive basis from customer companies against the insolvency of the assigned debtor.

-Maintenance of effective credit risk management is the strategic objective of the Banca Sistema Group, and is pursued by adopting integrated instruments and processes to ensure correct credit management at all stages (preliminary, granting credit, monitoring and management, interventions on non-performing loans).
+Maintenance of effective credit risk management is the strategic objective of Banca Sistema, and is pursued by adopting integrated instruments and processes to ensure correct credit management at all stages (preliminary, granting credit, monitoring and management, interventions on non-performing loans).

-The credit risk management process involves various central Banca Sistema structures.
-This organisation of activities allows greater efficiency and standardisation in terms of tackling the credit risk and monitoring the individual positions, using specialised resources and separating the functions at each decision-making level.
+The credit risk management process involves various central Banca Sistema structures; this organisation of activities allows greater efficiency and standardisation in terms of tackling the credit risk and monitoring the individual positions, using specialised resources and separating the functions at each decision-making level.